saverymax/selective_indexing/README.md

 be saved in your current directory, unless otherwise specified.
 Each prediction is printed on a line, in the format pmid|prediction|probability|NLM journal ID

-For journals that have, in the past, been misindexed and are among those that we have shown to significantly detract from performance, no prediction will be provided.

 In the prediction field, 4 labels are possible:
 0: Out-of-scope for indexing, 99.5% confidence